Volunteer in Cambodia with Children at the Community Programme

 Duration: Volunteer placements are year-round and for 1 to 12 weeks.

-Volunteer Accommodation: Choose from a private ensuite room in a locally owned hotel with outdoor pool.
+Volunteer Accommodation: The most popular accommodation is in our very own Volunteer House.
+Or you can choose from a private ensuite room in a locally owned hotel with outdoor pool.
 Or upgrade to a more upmarket hotel, also with outdoor pool.
-Both options are centrally located and within walking distance of Globalteer's office.

 Requirements to volunteer in Cambodia: Volunteers at this project must be aged 18+ (unless volunteering with a guardian) and have fluent English.
 As you will be working with children, we also require a background check.